 Are you the creator of a work?
-You will then obtain the copyright, provided that such work meets certain requirements:
+Then you have the copyright, provided that such work meets certain requirements.
+The work should:

-- The work should carry the creator’s personal stamp, his/her creative choices should be clearly visible in the work;
+- Carry the creator’s personal stamp, his/her creative choices should be clearly visible in the work

-- The work should be sufficiently identifiable in a clear and precise manner.
+- Be sufficiently identifiable in a clear and precise manner.

 Does a work made by you meet these requirements?
 Then you are the owner of a work protected by copyright.